-Option awards granted under our equity incentive plans are structured to qualify as "performance-based compensation" and will be excluded in calculating the \$1 million limit under Section 162(m).
-Our Committee considers it important to retain flexibility to design compensation programs that recognize a full range of criteria important to our success, even where compensation payable under the programs may not be fully deductible.
-Our Committee intends to monitor compensation levels and the deduction limitation.
+Options granted under our equity incentive plans are structured to qualify as "performance-based compensation" and will be excluded in calculating the \$1 million limit under Section 162(m).
+Our Committee does not have a policy that all compensation must be deductible, as the Committee believes that it is important to retain flexibility to design compensation programs that recognize a full range of criteria that contribute our success, even where compensation payable under the programs may not be fully deductible.
+However, our Committee intends to monitor compensation levels and the deduction limitation.